SoftwareHeritage/swh-deposit/docs/specs/spec-loading.rst

 Revision artifact
 ~~~~~~~~~~~~~~~~~

-The metadata sent with the deposit is included in the revision which affects
+The metadata sent with the deposit is stored outside the revision,
-the hash computation, thus resulting in a unique identifier.
-This way, by depositing the same content with different metadata, will result
-in two different revisions in the SWH archive.
+and does not affect the hash computation.

 The date mapping
 ^^^^^^^^^^^^^^^^